nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 In this release we added the opportunity to create an audio player without video functionality.
-This can be enabled by setting in the style object of the config the new property 'audioPlayer' to 'true', for example 'config.style.audioPlayer = true'.
+This can be enabled by setting in the style object of the config the new property 'audioPlayer' to 'true', htmlFor example 'config.style.audioPlayer = true'.
 Controls can be enabled/disabled.
 The size can be customized via 'width' and 'height'.
 Default is 640px * 51px.

 ### **Changelog**